PerfectAudience/reign/README.md

 * Web Socket API support for coordination service
 * Web Socket API support for metrics service
-* Dashboard UI that allows navigation and viewing of service and node level metrics

 Upcoming in 0.3.x
 -----------------

 * Consistent hash service
+* Leases instead of Locking
 * Migration of UI to AngularJS?
 * Clarification of data service API
 * Clarification of request/response protocol